 Security Policy

 SuiteCRM Ltd is committed to the security of our software and the data of our users.
 We take all reports of security vulnerabilities seriously and appreciate the efforts of researchers who help us maintain a secure platform.
+Responsible disclosure is the foundation of a healthy security community, and we welcome researchers who report issues to us privately before making them public.

 Supported Versions